-Historical sign means a sign for which criteria have been established or which have been granted historical status/approval. that has been granted historical status according to the guidelines set forth by the Michigan State Historic Preservation Office (SHPO).
+Historical sign means a sign that has been granted historical status according to the guidelines set forth by the Michigan State Historic Preservation Office (SHPO).

 Illuminated sign means a sign that utilizes artificial light directly or through any transparent or translucent material from a source of light within such sign, or a sign illuminated by a light so shielded that no direct rays from it are visible from or shine upon any public right-of-way or abutting property.